- Red peppers

 Any effect of capsaicin on weight management appears to be small.

-- You are taking blood-thinning medications: Capsaicin may have antiplatelet effects.
+- You are taking blood-thinning medications: Animal studies suggest capsaicin may have antiplatelet effects.
 Clinical relevance has yet to be determined.

-- You are taking drugs that are substrates of P-glycoprotein: Capsaicin may affect how these drugs are absorbed or metabolized.
+- You are taking P-gp substrate drugs: Animal studies suggest capsaicin may affect how these drugs are absorbed or metabolized.
 Clinical relevance has yet to be determined.

-- You are taking drugs that are substrates of Cytochrome P450 3A: Capsaicin may affect how these drugs are absorbed or metabolized.
+- You are taking CYP450 3A substrate drugs: Animal studies suggest capsaicin may affect how these drugs are absorbed or metabolized.
 Clinical relevance has yet to be determined.

-- You are taking theophylline: Capsaicin may increase its absorption.
+- You are taking theophylline: Animal studies suggest capsaicin may increase its absorption.
 Clinical relevance has yet to be determined.

 - You are taking other prescription drugs: Capsaicin may interfere with their absorption.